lvgl/lv_font_conv/README.md

 ### Supported output formats

 1. **bin** - universal binary format, as described in https://github.com/lvgl/lv_font_conv/tree/master/doc.
-2. **lvgl** - format for LittlevGL, C file.
+2. **lvgl** - format for LVGL, C file.
 Has minor limitations and a bit bigger size, because C does not allow to effectively define relative offsets in data blocks.
 3. **dump** - create folder with each glyph in separate image, and other font